 We head in around 8pm on a Friday night to find the crowd leaning younger and the atmosphere both happening and super chilled-out, all at the same time.
 Smooth jazz music plays softly in the background, and though we’ve booked a table in advance online, the host seems a little confused when I mention it.
 This is the sort of place where most people just wander in and out on a whim, so perhaps reservations are rare.
 While wooden tables on the ground floor add an authentic izakaya feel to the establishment, the interior renovators haven’t ditched the OG brick and bluestone walls.
 It’s easy to nestle into the moody den, the darkness feeling cosy and casual rather than oppressive.

-Staff members are relaxed, yet pleasant and attentive enough.
+Staff members are chill, yet pleasant and attentive enough.
 A hybrid of half table, half bar service, you can either go up to the bar for a drink or wait for someone to come to you.
-Our neighbours huddled together at a large bench are chattering away in Japanese, which of course, is a great sign for things to come.
+Our neighbours huddled together at a large bench are chattering away in Japanese, which of course, is a great sign of things to come.
 We can’t go without a Suntory Highball, that classic old-school cocktail of whisky and soda water served with ice.
 It’s bright, refreshing and familiar, going down as easily as a glass of lemonade.
 Something less familiar, however, is the Tamulager – a bespoke collaboration with local brewers Stomping Ground.
 It’s a rice lager made from New Zealand hops, designed to pair wonderfully with Japanese food.

 When two shiny morsels of saba (mackerel) nigiri come out, I put its chemistry to the test.
 It’s indeed electric.
 The fresh plump fish sings underneath its crowning savoury trio of ginger, soy and spring onion, atop a sticky mound that constitutes some of the better sushi rice in Melbourne available at this price point.
 A swig of the lager in between bites only leaves your tongue wanting more, a nip of wasabi served with the fish adding a welcome buzz.
 Though maguro (tuna) and anago (sea eel) on the menu also catch my eye, we’re here to try more than just sushi so I file it away in the memory bank for next time.